odoo/odoo-ls/server/error_code.md

 "Module XXXX depends on YYYY which is not found.
 Please review your addons paths".
 The module XXXX create a dependency on YYYY, but this module is not found with the current addon path.

+### OLS30311
+"First Argument to super must be a class"

+### OLS30311
+"Super calls outside a class scope must have at least one argument"